DAILY DISCIPLINE #65

 2 Samuel 1:11-16

 Day 16- Only those that are subject to authority can be an authority.
 Because David maintained God's authority, God in turn established his.
-David's kingdom continues even now with the Lord Jesus being one of his descendents.
+David's kingdom continues even now with the Lord Jesus being one of his descendants.

 I Peter 2:17 summarizes our responsibility to authority.